-What the report does do is quote the colonialist Jan Van Reebeck seemingly to write out of history the Goringhaicona.
 We wish to re-state that Jan Van Riebeeck (JVR) grossly dishonored Krotoa and abused the Goringhaicona.
 Krotoa is a national symbol of resistance and defiance against the colonial Dutch.
 Krotoa was one the first political prisoners in Robben Island, the first Khoi woman to be baptised to Christianity, the first Khoi woman to be subjected to the tot system (a precursor to the dop system) while working for Van Rieebeck.
 This later resulted, after her husband died, in her alcoholism.
 She was the niece of Chief Autshumao (Harry the Strandloper called by the British) who was imprisoned on the Island.
 Both Krotoa and Austhumao are Goringhaicona.
 We will not allow the narrative of JVR to be used to humiliate our people, again.
 We consider this attempt at quoting the Dutch criminal Jan Van Reebeeck to remove us from history as a heritage crime cloaked in the name of research.

 The AFMAS River Club First Nations report and its irregular processes of formulation has caused hurt, outrage, and disunity among our people.
 The decision maker accepting this without providing any reasons whatsoever is in our opinion, morally unconscionable, and professionally indefensible.

-As mentioned in our final BAR comment, the AFMAS River Club First Nations Report it would appear that the report set out to diminish and smear the leadership of the Goringhaicona Council for purposes we believe are motivated by the fact that the Goringhaicona, unashamedly rejects the proposal.
-The unnecessary personal attacks on Khoi leaders featured in this report (that claims to deal with First Nations 'aspirations') puts into question the level of professional conduct as well as the intention behind the report.
+AS mentioned in our final BAR comment, the AFMAS River Club First Nations Report set out to diminish and smear the leadership of the Goringhiacona Council for purposes we believe are motivated by the fact that the Goringhaicona, unashamedly rejects the proposal.
+The smear and personal attacks on Khoi leaders featured in this report (that claims to deal with First Nations 'aspirations') puts into question the level of professional conduct as well as the intention behind the report.
 What has been hailed as a groundbreaking submission that endeavours to include the Khoi and San in significant ways, in fact excludes, isolates and attempts to humiliate those who see things differently.
 The contents of the report misleads one to think that the newly formed collective carries the endorsement of the cultural organisations they are ascribed to.
 Two organisations mentioned, the National Khoi and San Council as well as CONTRALESA in fact do not support this development have written no endorsements to this effect.

-This sentiment is shared by the Western Cape Legislative Council, the Kai !Korana Transfrontier, the Cochoqua Royal Council, Khoi and San Legal Centre, First Indigenous Nation of South Africa, Federation of First Peoples of South Africa, A/XARRA Restorative Justice Forum, the !Aman Traditional Council, !khorallgaullaes Council, and IKhowese Nama Traditional Council, Western Cape Khoi and San Kingdom Council, Southern African Khoi and San Kingdom Council and many thousands of others.
+This sentiment is shared by the Western Cape Legislative Council, the Kai !Korana Transfrontier, the Cochoqua Royal Council, Khoi and San Legal Centre, First Indegenous Nation of South Africa, Federation of First Peoples of South Africa, A/XARRA Restorative Justice Forum, the !Aman Traditional Council, !khorallgaullaes Council, and IKhowese Nama Traditional Council, Western Cape Khoi and San Kingdom Council, Southern African Khoi and San Kingdom Council and many thousands of others.